fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Display Name (displayName)** string (100) – This is a human friendly name for the group that can also be used in the receiving system’s user interface.

+**Is Center Created (isCenterCreated)** boolean - True for all field groups that were added by the center.
+Any field groups added by other systems should set this to False.

-**Fields (fields)** – this is an array of custom fields, each with the following properties:
+**Field List (fieldList)** – this is an array of custom fields, each with the following properties:

-   **Field Name (fieldName)** string (100) – This is a computer-friendly name that can be used as a key value for the receiving system.
+- **Field Name (fieldName)** string (100) – This is a computer-friendly name that can be used as a key value for the receiving system.
 This should not contain special characters or spaces.

-   **Display Name (displayName)** string (100) – The display name of the custom field as it should appear to anyone viewing the information.
+- **Display Name (displayName)** string (100) – The display name of the custom field as it should appear to anyone viewing the information.

-   **Type (type)** string (20) – The type of information this field contains, such as String for text, DateTime for date/time values, Boolean for true/false values, Integer for a whole number value, or Number for a numeric value containing a decimal portion.
+- **Type (type)** string (20) – The type of information this field contains, such as String for text, DateTime for date/time values, Boolean for true/false values, Integer for a whole number value, or Number for a numeric value containing a decimal portion.
 See Appendix A for value types.

-   **Value (value)** string (4000) – This is a textual representation of the value.
+- **Value (value)** string (4000) – This is a textual representation of the value.
 This can be used in combination with the Type above to translate the value into an appropriate native representation of that value on the receiving system.
 So, an integer can be translated from the text value here into a native integer data type variable so that it can be used appropriately.
 If that custom field does not have a value, this attribute will be “null”.

-   **Max (max)** integer – The maximum number of characters the value can have, or the maximum value for a numeric field.
+- **Max (max)** integer – The maximum number of characters the value can have, or the maximum value for a numeric field.

-# Members
+# Member List

 The members that have facilities in the work site area will be listed in this section, including their names and phone numbers.
 This section is a list of member items.
 The sample section contains two members:

 ```
-"members": [
+"memberList": [
     {
       "memberId": "ABC120",
       "memberName": "DEMO CITY GAS - ABC120",
-      "facilityTypes": [
+      "facilityTypeList": [
 	{
             "typeName": "Gas",
             "attributes": {